51+ SaaS Statistics For 2026: Market Growth, Funding & Trends

 33. By 2025, 85% of All Business Apps Will Be SaaS-based

-The 2023 State of SaaSOps survey anticipates that by 2025, a dominant 85% of all enterprise applications will belong to SaaS.
+The 2023 State of SaaSOps survey anticipates that by 2025, a dominant 85% of all enterprise applications will belong to software-as-a-service according to Insivia and BetterCloud’s 2020 State of SaaSOps Report.

 34. App Usage Surges Based on Company Size